Environment & social justice

 Bishop Olivia at COP26 in Glasgow - October 2021

-Social justice is fundamental to our common vision to become a more Christ-like Church.
+Social justice and creation care are fundamental to our common vision to become a more Christ-like Church.

-Our world is changing in new and unprecedented ways, we must think afresh about inequality, our communities, and what it means to be human.
+With our world changing in new and unprecedented ways, we must think afresh about inequality, our communities, and what it means to be human.
 We need to be the best Church we can be in such a time as this: a more Christ-like Church for the sake of God’s world.

 God is already at work through more than a thousand churches, chaplaincies and schools in this diocese and also through each of us as individual disciples.
 From food banks, to the Eco Church movement and our successful campaign for fossil fuel divestment, much is being done… Did you know that over 520 churches in this diocese are already involved in social action?